NBISweden/aMeta/README.md

       - mem_mb=16000
       - disk_mb=1000000

-For more advanced profiles for different hpc systems, see[Snakemake-Profiles github page](https://github.com/snakemake-profiles).
+For more advanced profiles for different hpc systems, see [Snakemake-Profiles github page](https://github.com/snakemake-profiles).